 The generous legacy of Peter and Elizabeth Tower sustains the work of the foundation they created in 1990.
 Today, the Tower Foundation remains focused on improving the lives of young people in the communities where Tower family members have lived, worked, and raised their children.
 Most grants support organizations or community-based collaboration in Western New York (Erie and Niagara Counties) and Eastern Massachusetts (Barnstable, Dukes, Essex, and Nantucket Counties).

-Please explore our website and learn about our key funding areas: Mental Health, Substance Abuse, Intellectual Disabilities, and Learning Disabilities.
+Please explore our website and learn about our key funding areas: Mental Health, Substance Use Disorders, Intellectual Disabilities, and Learning Disabilities.
 While annual cycles award grants in each of these categories, other initiatives support capacity building more broadly (see Strengthening Partners) and collaborative work across our areas of interest (see Healthy Communities).

 Visit the Contact Us page or the Staff page if you would like to get in touch with us.
 A button at the bottom of every page lets you sign up for our mailing lists, which include updates on open grant cycles and other Foundation news.

 Click here for our 2015 Annual Highlights to learn more about the Foundation, our grantmaking, and some of the new and different approaches we took last year to make an impact on the organizations we support.

 "Supportive" is the word most used by our grantees to describe the Tower Foundation.
 While we love the compliment, we are most interested in understanding how we can better serve our grantees, which is why we engage the Center for Effective Philanthropy to administer the Grantee Perception Report to gain critical feedback and benchmark with our peers.
 Click below to learn mor2015 Grantee Perception Report